snotskie/ttrpg/site/src/index.md

     Mechanically, there is no way for a character to change their Lifestyle.
 However, you and your player may feel it is narratively appropriate to reflect their character's growth in response to powerful story events.
 How you rule the change of the Lifestyle is up to you, as the best approach can vary from story to story.

 Moreover, each character has a History Stat, which follows the same rules as the Basic Stats and is used to perform actions more related to the character's back story more than to the other Basic Stats.

+!!! compat "Session Shop: History"
+    Your History Stat can be upgraded at the end of a session in the same manner as your Basic Stats.

 !!! tip "Character Creation: Step Three!"
     Begin to describe your character's back story and list three specific skills that they have proven their ability in, such as through schooling, study, training, or so on, as well as people and groups that they interacted with or had connections to.